ravendb/docs/Documentation/5.4/Raven.Documentation.Pages/start/platform-guides/aws-lambda/overview.markdown

 {PANEL: Configuring Local Connection to RavenDB}

-To configure the local version of your Azure Functions app to connect to RavenDB, you will need to update the `appsettings.json` file with the `RavenSettings.Urls` value and `RavenSettings.DatabaseName` value.
+To configure the local version of your AWS Lambda function to connect to RavenDB, you will need to update the `appsettings.json` file with the `RavenSettings.Urls` value and `RavenSettings.DatabaseName` value.
 The default is:

 {CODE-BLOCK:json}
 {